Dansby Swanson Player Props: Cubs vs. Giants

-The Chicago Cubs and Dansby Swanson (.343 slugging percentage over his past 10 games, including one homer), take on starter Anthony DeSclafani and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+The Chicago Cubs, including Dansby Swanson (.275 on-base percentage in past 10 games, 78 points below season-long percentage), take on starting pitcher John Brebbia and the San Francisco Giants at Oracle Park, Saturday at 7:35 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Angels.
+He had a hitless showing in his most recent game (0-for-4) against the Giants.

 Dansby Swanson Game Info & Props vs. the Giants